EpicoTortuga/ScheduleWidget/README.md

 **Current Version:** 1.0.0

 **UPDATE:** The new purple and teal weeks are very confusing!
-I have updated this widget to automatically change between and clearly display purple and teal weeks.
+I have updated this widget with full purple and teal week support.

 # How to download